-Note that teaching courses that take considerably more time to teach than a regular threecredit-hour class may involve teaching fewer course credits than usual (e.g. courses with enrollments greater than 200 students without graduate student assistance or unique, complex experiential special project courses), while teaching courses that are less than three credit hours (i.e. one- or two-credit-hour classes) may involve teaching more courses than usual.
+Note that teaching courses that take considerably more time to teach than a regular three credithour class may, when possible, involve teaching fewer course credits than usual (e.g. courses with enrollments greater than 200 students without graduate student assistance or unique, complex experiential special project courses), while teaching courses that are less than three credit hours (i.e. one- or two-credit-hour classes) may involve teaching more courses than usual.

-Further, a faculty member may request a teaching reduction in exchange for high-demand professionally oriented service activities, such as serving as journal editor for a recognized publication in our field or as president or president-elect of a major professional organization such as AEJMC, or for significant service to the State that supports our University's land-grant mission.
+In rare cases, a faculty member may request a teaching reduction in exchange for high-demand professionally oriented service activities, such as serving as journal editor for a recognized publication in our field or as president or president-elect of a major professional organization such as AEJMC, or for significant service to the State that supports our University's land-grant mission, when course buy-outs are not an option.

 Tenured faculty may have a higher research expectation (and subsequently lower teaching and/or service loads) to manage and conduct research when P.I. or Co-P.I. on large, externally funded research grants.
 Likewise, teaching and service faculty may request workload adjustments to accommodate the receipt of large teaching or service grants, typically defined as \$100,000 or more.
+Conversely, tenured faculty who are consistently not meeting their workload assignment of research/creative productivity will be tasked with additional teaching.

-In all cases, program chairs and deans will confer to determine College accreditation needs, student needs for progression toward graduation, faculty expertise, and other relevant factors when making course assignments.
+In all cases, School Directors will confer to determine College accreditation needs, student needs for progression toward graduation, faculty expertise, and other relevant factors when making course assignments.
 Therefore, faculty should be flexible and expect that their course assignments may vary from semester to semester and year to year.

-Rationales for course adjustments beyond or less than the standard workload assignments will be documented in the faculty member's annual workplan.
-In the event a faculty member feels their workload is chronically inequitable and discussions with their program chair have not resolved the issue, the faculty member should meet with the dean to communicate their specific concerns.
+Rationales for course adjustments beyond or less than the standard workload assignments will be documented in the faculty member's annual work plan.
+In the event a faculty member feels their workload is chronically inequitable and discussions with their Director have not resolved the issue, the faculty member should meet with the Dean to communicate their specific concerns, per the College's Workload Guidelines document (2025).